Skip to main content

 User IntentStart WithThen

-”What was discussed in the meeting?”search_notesget_note_summary
+“What was discussed in this meeting?”search_notes(documents inline; usually enough)

-”Give me the action items”search_noteslist_note_documentsget_note_document
+”Give me the action items”list_notesget_note with include: ["documents"]

 ”What document templates are available?”list_document_templatesget_document_template